vickyscowcroft/useful_scripts/README.md

 Usage: ads_importer.py latexfile
 oputputs the file you input to bibliography{}.
 Note that the latexfile input has no extension!!

+ - 2018/05/31 Updated ads\_importer.py to include decoding the ads response (.decode('utf-8') in re.search) for python 3.5 compatibility.

 * annotated_lightcurve.py: Makes a lightcurve of a star and annotates it.
 Good script for making pretty lightcurves.
 Examples of filling between lines, annotating a plot, and various other useful matplotlib stuff.

 * inverse\_wavelength\_mu.py: Makes a plot of distance modulus vs inverse wavelength.
 Does the reddening law fit using CCM and Indebetouw laws at the corresponding wavelengths, and adds a second plot below showing residuals.